terraform-ibm-modules/terraform-ibm-toolkit-vpc-subnets/README.md

 # IBM VPC Subnets

+:warning: This module is no longer maintained.
+Please use [terraform-ibm-landing-zone-vpc](https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone-vpc) for configuring IBM Cloud Virtual Private Cloud (VPC) resources.

 Terraform module to provision subnets for an existing VPC.
 The number of subnets created depends on the value provided for `_count`.
 The created subnets will be named after the vpc with a suffix based on the value provided for `label`.
 Optionally, if values are provided for `gateways` then the subnets will be created with a public gateway.

 ## Software dependencies